genner-lab/meta-fish-lib/README.md

 # you can update if the remote or local versions are behind genbank
 scripts/check-genbank.R

+### replace the species table with your custom list ###
+# change to file location on your machine
+# this will overwrite the table
+cp ~/path/to/my-species-table.csv assets/species-table.csv

 ### search GenBank ###
-# argument "-l" [assets/species-table.csv] is the list of species to search for
 # argument "-t" [4] is the number of processing cores to run in parallel
 # argument "-e" [true] is to run an exhaustive ("true") or simple search ("false")
 # more threads are faster, but more prone to errors by overloading the server with requests
 # make sure not to request more cores than are present on your system
-scripts/sequences-download.R -l assets/species-table.csv -t 4 -e true
+scripts/sequences-download.R -t 4 -e true

 ### assemble the reference library with hidden Markov models and obtain metadata ###
 # argument "-t" [4] is the number of processing cores to run in parallel